 Moderate activities require a fair amount of effort (walking at a brisk pace, lifting weights, swimming laps, etc.).
 These activities cause heart rate and breathing to increase to the point that it can be difficult to sing along to a song.

 Vigorous activities require a great deal of effort (sprinting, climbing stairs, jumping rope, playing tag, dancing, kickboxing, etc.).
 During vigorous activities your heart beats much faster than normal and your breathing rate is so quick it’s difficult to talk.

 The intensity exerted for physical activities varies for each person because everyone has a different fitness level, so keep in mind that what may be difficult for you may be easy for them, or vice versa.
 It’s also important to remember that the more often an exercise is performed, the easier it will become, so intensity may need to be increased as activities become easier!

-Tips for helping kids get their daily 60
+Tips for helping kids get their daily 60 minutes of exercise

 Plan family physical activities and play with your child.
 These do not have to be extravagant outings!
 Things like helping your child learn a new activity or sport, going for a hike as a family or exercising at the gym together can all help boost physical activity.
 Planned activities also give you and your child something to look forward to and an opportunity to bond!